qcri/RDFframes/rdfframes/README.md

 ## RDFframes Source Code

-**knowledge_graph.py** represents one or more knowledge graphs (URIs).
-It contains a group of convenience functions to initialize datasets before applying any operations on them.
+**knowledge_graph.py:** High-level class representing one or more knowledge graphs.
+Each graph is identified by a URI.
+The class contains a group of convenience functions to initialize datasets before applying any operations on them.

-**client** package contains the implemention of the _client_ class and its different implementaions (sparql_endpoint_client and Http client ).
-It is the SPARQL client that handles communication with a SPARQL end-point or local RDF engine.
+**client:** Package containing the definition of the _Client_ class and its two implementations.
+The _Client_ class is the SPARQL client that handles communication with the RDF engine.
+One implementation of the class communicates with an RDF engine over HTTP, and one communicates with a SPARQL endpoint.

-**dataset** package contains the implemention of the _dataset_ which represents a table filled by data obtained from a Knowledge Graph.
+**dataset:** Package containing the definition of the _Dataset_ class, which represents a table (i.e., dataframe) filled with data obtained from a knowledge graph.
 The dataset can be an expandable dataset or a grouped dataset.
-The expandable dataset is a representation of a flat table filled by entities obtained by following a particular path in the Knowledge Graph.
-Grouped dataset represents a special kind of dataset resulted from running _group by_ operator on a dataset object.
+An expandable dataset represents a table with entities obtained by path navigation in a knowledge graph.
+A grouped dataset is a special kind of dataset that results from running the _group by_ operator on a dataset object.

-**query_buffer** package encapsulates two important components of _RDFframes_.
+**query_buffer:** Package containing two important components of RDFframes.
 1)_Query queue_ which is the object that stores the sequence of API calls.
 Processing this queue produces the SPARQL query.
-2)_Query operator_ represents an expansion step of a dataset.
-Each operator is a node that will be added to the _query queue_ when an API call is made.
-The nodes are added in the _query queue_ in order to preserve the execution order of expansion call to be transformed later to SPARQL query.
+2)_Query operator_ which represents an expansion step of a dataset.
+Each operator is a node that is added to the _query queue_ when an API call is made.
+The nodes are added to the the _query queue_ in order to preserve the execution order of expansion call to be transformed later to SPARQL query.

+ Each operator is a node that is added to the query queue when a particular API call is made.
+The nodes are added to the queue in FIFO order to preserve the execution order of expansion calls, which are later transformed to a SPARQL query.

-**query_builder** package contains the implementation of the _query model_, _queue to query model_, and _query builder_. _Query model_ represents the intermediate representation between _query queue_ and the final SPARQL query. _Queue to query model_is the component responsible for reading the API calls' queue and map each operator to its associated SPARQL element in the _query model_.
-Finally, the _query builder_ parses the _query model _to generate and the final, optimized SPARQL query.
+**query_builder:** Package containing the implementation of the of the _query model_, _queue to query model_, and _query builder_. _Query model_ is the intermediate representation between a _query queue_ and the final SPARQL query.
+The _queue to query model_component is responsible for reading tthe operators corresponding to API calls from the queue and mapping each operator to its associated SPARQL element in the _query model_.
+After the _query model_ is constructed, the _query builder_ parses the _query model _to generate and the final, optimized SPARQL query.

-**utils** package contains helper and auxiliary functions for the API work.
+**utils:** Package containing constants and helper functions used by the RDFframes implementation.